psych251/old_website/schedule.md

 The TAs will typically lead Friday classes, which will function as a review/skill-building session.

-### Week 1 - September 25 - Introduction and Workflow
+### Week 1 - September 24 - Introduction and Workflow

 *M: Introduction* - [slides](slides/1a-intro.pdf)\\
 [Frank & Saxe (2012): Teaching Replication](https://drive.google.com/open?id=0B49TdRlL2Z3EZnJnWHpWak5rRjg)\\
 [Hawkins et al. (in press): Improving the Replicability of Psychological Science Through Pedagogy](https://osf.io/preprints/psyarxiv/p73he/)

 *W: Reproducible reports*\\
-We'll be working through this [RMarkdown workshop](https://github.com/mcfrank/rmarkdown-workshop)
+We'll be working through this [RMarkdown workshop](https://github.com/mcfrank/rmarkdown-workshop), learning to create reproducible reports.

 *F: Version control*\\
 We'll be walking through a [git tutorial](https://docs.google.com/document/d/1HSXY9LVoorPweLPBn5LkDUDSwA1ST_pGCkWxc47b_rw/edit), which you will then turn in as Problem Set 1.

 **Problem Set 1 due Sunday**

-### Week 2 - October 2 - Data Analysis
+### Week 2 - October 1 - Data Analysis

 This whole week will be working through the `tidyverse` packages, specifically `dplyr` and `tidyr`.
 We'll be using [this tutorial](https://github.com/mcfrank/2017-workshop-frank).
 The best reference for this material in longer form is Hadley Wickham and Garrett Grolemund's book, [R for Data Scientists (R4DS)](http://r4ds.had.co.nz/), which is available free online.